-Chef Walker is Executive Chef of Ansley Golf Club in Atlanta, Ga.
+J. Kevin Walker, CMC, AAC is the former Executive Chef of Ansley Golf Club in Atlanta, Ga.
 He began his culinary career at The Arizona Biltmore before attending The Culinary Institute of America in Hyde Park, N.Y., where he graduated Summa Cum Laude.
-He has successfully served as the Executive Chef of the Lafayette Club in Minnesota, and at Greenville (S.C.)
+He has successfully served as the Executive Chef of the Lafayette Club in Minnesota and at Greenville (S.C.)
 Country Club.

 After spending nine years as Cherokee T&CC’s Executive Chef, where he helped the club build an outstanding culinary program, Chef Walker moved to Indian Wells, Calif., to be the Executive Chef of the exclusive Vintage Club in 2011.
 After realizing three years later that he and his wife missed being close to family, he moved back east to become Director of Clubhouse Operations at Grandfather Golf and Country Club in Linville, N.C.

-Chef Walker has trained many talented young chefs throughout his career to become successful Executive Chefs at many top-tier clubs around the country.
-With the wealth of experience and knowledge that he possesses, he has also won many national culinary awards during his career.
+Chef Walker has trained many talented young chefs to become successful Executive Chefs at many top-tier clubs nationwide.
+With his wealth of experience and knowledge, he has also won many national culinary awards during his career.
 He was named National Chef of the Year in 2007, received the American Culinary Federation’s Presidential Award in 2009, and has won multiple Gold Medals at national culinary competitions.
 He has also been an accomplished coach and manager; he coached Daniel Gorman at the Chaine des Rotisseurs Young Chefs Competition in Turkey.